 Teach Me the Tricks of How to Bowfish

 You would see this newbie mistake of aiming too high.
 What they’re doing wrong is not calculating for refraction.
-The general rule of thumb is that you need to … “Aim beneath the fish NOT above it”.
+The general rule of thumb is that you need to “Aim beneath the fish NOT above it.”
 So you should always aim below where the fish appears to be.
 But how far below???
-This will depend on a couple of factors and will only become clear after some trial and error.
+It will depend on a couple of factors and will only become apparent after some trial and error.

-Before you jump into the bowfishing world headfirst it would benefit you to first find out about what NOT to do during your bowfishing adventures.
+Before you jump into the bow fishing world headfirst, it would help you first find out what NOT to do during your bow fishing adventures.

-The perfect way to find out any issues can be avoided but practicing what is called the “Walk around” in the aviation industry.
-Just like a pilot would walk around the plane and check all the vital parts of the plane to ensure a safe flight, you should do the same with your bowfishing equipment.
+The perfect way to find out any issues can avoid practicing what is called the “Walk around” in the aviation industry.
+Just like a pilot would walk around the plane and check all the vital parts of the flight to ensure a safe trip, you should do the same with your bow fishing equipment.